 It appears that physicians, practice managers and medical billers across the country may get the ICD-10 postponement they’ve been asking for.

-Marilyn Tavenner, acting Administrator of the Centers for Medicare and Medicaid Services (CMS), reportedly told journalists today that the CMS will “re-examine the timeframe” of the planned 2013 conversion to the ICD-10 code standard.
+Marilyn Tavenner, the Acting Administrator of the Centers for Medicare and Medicaid Services (CMS), reportedly told journalists today that the CMS will “re-examine the timeframe” of the planned 2013 conversion to the ICD-10 code standard.

 Tavenner did not say how long the CMS might be willing to delay the deadline, but her mere acknowledgment that providers may get some more breathing room made major news.

 Tavenner made her statement at the American Medical Association (AMA) Advocacy Conference in Washington.
 A DC-based reporter from MedPage Today, Emily Walker, tweeted that when Tavenner told conference attendees she would “reexamine the pace at which we implement ICD-10,” doctors in her audience applauded – which is not surprising.